 You’ve already made a great choice by getting a mini-split unit that heats, cools, or does both for your home or other space.

-That’s why we’ve put together this handy how-to guide that lays out everything you need to know about keeping your mini split squeaky clean and running in tip-top shape.
+That’s why we’ve put together this handy how-to guide that lays out everything you need to know about keeping your unit clean and running in tip-top shape.

-Before we go into the nitty-gritty of how to maintain your system, let’s take a quick look at why you should care about the upkeep in the first place.
-We already mentioned that routine maintenance keeps the device running its best, but why else should you care?
+We already mentioned that routine mini split maintenance checks keeps the device running its best, but why else should you care?

-For one, regular cleaning is the best preventive measure you can take against any issues that tend to arise down the road, including unpleasant smells or odors, growing mold, and internal pieces getting worn down.
+For one, regular cleaning is the best preventive measure you can take against issues such as unpleasant smells or odors, growing mold, and internal pieces getting worn down.
 When the unit is left unkempt for a long time, these issues tend to arise.

-Another big reason why mini split owners keep their units clean is for cost saving, too.
+Another big reason why mini split cleaning is significant is for cost saving, too.
 When the system is running at its peak performance, it doesn’t have to work as hard.
-Higher energy efficiency in your air conditioning or heating unit means that your bills are lower each month.
+Higher energy efficiency in your air conditioning or heating unit helps lower your bills each month.

 How to Clean a Mini Split Air Conditioner